MetaMask/faq/README.md

 ### Network check

 When a user is interacting with a dapp via MetaMask, they may be on the mainnet or testnet.
 As a best practice, your dapp should inspect the current network via the `net_version` json rpc call.
-Then the dapp can use the correct deployed contract addresses for the network, or show an error message.
+Then the dapp can use the correct deployed contract addresses for the network, or show a message which network is expected.

 see [ethereum wiki on "getNetwork" ] (https://github.com/ethereum/wiki/wiki/JavaScript-API#web3versionnetwork)